nikita-skobov/my_blog/blog-renderer/BLOG.md

 A lot of times when I get stuck on some problem I search for solutions online, and a lot of times I find really specific solutions in the form of blog posts.
 Occasionally, I find a solution myself, so I got the idea that I should start a blog and post about:

-- Solutions that I find, to help others with similar issues
+- Issues that I've found solutions to
 - Projects that I've made/working on
 - Interesting things I find that I feel like sharing
 - Maybe more?